-will focus on promoting awareness of Carers throughout the community to help increase identification and early support to Lambeth carers.
-This is a key commitment for Lambeth's Carers Strategy 2023-2028, recognising that support for the mental, physical and emotional wellbeing of carers is vital for both the carer and the person they care for.

-- We will continue to deliver the priorities from the Lambeth Living Well Network Alliance for improving mental health services.
+- We will ensure the visibility, recognition, identification and awareness of Carers.
+We will focus on promoting awareness of Carers throughout the community to help increase identification and early support to Lambeth carers.
+This is a key commitment for Lambeth's Carers Strategy 2024-2029, recognising that support for the mental, physical and emotional wellbeing of carers is vital for both the carer and the person they care for. - We will continue to deliver the priorities from the Lambeth Living Well Network Alliance for improving mental health services.
 This includes supporting more people to maintain recovery and live independently in the community; reducing the numbers of people reaching crisis point; promoting better physical health and wellbeing of people with serious mental illness; and improving the mental health outcomes for people from black communities in Lambeth with a focus on culturally appropriate services through advocacy and peer support and maintaining a consistent feedback loop for service users and communities. - We will focus on improving outcomes and support for people who are autistic or have a learning disability, as set out in out Learning Disability and Autism Health and Care Plan and All Age Autism Strategy.
-We will work with all partners in the health and care system towards ensuring that people with learning disabilities and/or autism achieve equality of life chances, live as independently as possible and have the right support from health and care services.

-We will work with partners and colleagues to ensure access to health and wellbeing services in ways that suit Lambeth adults and empower them to experience positive outcomes.
+We will work with all partners in the health and care system towards ensuring that people with learning disabilities and/or autism achieve equality of life chances, live as independently as possible and have the right support from health and care services. - We will work with partners and colleagues to ensure access to health and wellbeing services in ways that suit Lambeth adults and empower them to experience positive outcomes.
 This includes access to health promotion support, drug and alcohol treatment and sexual health outreach.

-- Prevention and carers support: we have built strong partnerships with the voluntary and community sector, including through Lambeth's strategic partnership with the Connect Lambeth consortium.
+• Prevention and carers support: we have built strong partnerships with the voluntary and community sector, including through Lambeth's strategic partnership with the Connect Lambeth consortium.
 We are preparing to re-commission the council's main voluntary community sector prevention and carers support service from 2024, for a new contract to start in 2025.
-We will review Lambeth's service requirements for prevention and early intervention by the end of 2024. - Preventative service for Adult Social Care: following a successful pilot, we are preparing to commission a preventative service for a voluntary sector provider to receive calls into Adult Social
+We will review